Dublin

 The full extent and implications of the right to be heard in Dublin procedures has been discussed in in the national courts (see Dublin: Personal interview).

-The Asylum Act provides for the right of the asylum seeker to be informed of the purpose of fingerprinting as well as of other rights provided in the Eurodac Regulation.[13]
-CPR has no indication on whether this obligation is systematically implemented in practice as, to the extent of its knowledge, the leaflets distributed contain limited information on fingerprinting and on the Eurodac Regulation.
-Moreover, CPR has no indication on whether the common information leaflet set out in Article 4(3) of the Dublin III Regulation is systematically distributed.
-According to the observation of CPR, the information contained in the documents that are systematically distributed to asylum seekers by SEF/AIMA[14] does not include all the information included on the Annex X (Parts A and B) of the corresponding Implementing Regulation.[15]
+The Asylum Act provides for the right of the asylum applicant to be informed of the purpose of fingerprinting as well as of other rights provided in the Eurodac Regulation.[10]
+While asylum applicants receive written information about their rights and duties in Portugal, the leaflets distributed by AIMA contain limited information on both the purposes of fingerprinting and on the Eurodac Regulation itself.
+Thus, CPR has no indication on whether this obligation is systematically implemented in practice.
+Moreover, according to CPR’s observation, the common information leaflet set out in Article 4(3) of the Dublin III Regulation is distributed to asylum applicants by AIMA,[11] but it is not clear when.
+According to AIMA, the leaflet is distributed at the appropriate stage of the procedure.[12]
+The information contained in these leaflets does not include all the information included on the Annex X (partially includes Part A but not Part B) of the corresponding Implementing Regulation.[13]

 Individualised guarantees

-According to information available to CPR, SEF/AIMA does not seek individualised guarantees ensuring that the asylum seeker will have adequate reception conditions upon transfer in practice, either systematically or for specific categories of applicants or specific Member States.[16]
+According to information available to CPR, AIMA does not seek individualised guarantees ensuring that the asylum applicant will have adequate reception conditions upon transfer in practice, either systematically or for specific categories of applicants or specific Member States.[14]

 CPR has no indication that individualised guarantees are sought following the notification of the transfer decision/prior to the transfer of the asylum applicant to the responsible Member State either.